elm-community/list-extra/README.md

 2. Provide a detailed use case where your new function would be useful.
 Also, compare your new function to the best possible implementation that doesn't include use your function.
 3. Add tests to `Tests/Tests.elm`

 If you are improving existing functions please demonstrate the performance gains in something like [Ellie](https://ellie-app.com/) and by using a benchmark library like [this one](https://github.com/elm-explorations/benchmark).
+I usually copy and paste the last ellie bench mark I made, like [this one](https://ellie-app.com/gm9X8yfPLXMa1), so I don't have to set up the whole benchmark from scratch every time.